-Finally, through the work of Cuntz and others, there was a development of K(A) for a $C^$ -algebra A including Cuntz's proof of Bott periodicity in the context of $C^$ -algebras.
+Finally, through the work of Cuntz and others, there was a development of K(A) for a C^ -algebra A including Cuntz's proof of Bott periodicity in the context of C^ -algebras.
 This theory follows in many ways the lines of the topological theory in the next chapter even though K(A) is the algebraic K-theory of A.

 We recommend the following two references.
-The first, Murphy (1990) carries out the K-theory of $C^$ -algebras up to Cuntz's proof of Bott periodicity in the last chapter.
-The second is Blackadar (1998).
+The first, Murphy (1990) carries out the K-theory of C^ -algebras up to Cuntz's proof of Bott periodicity in the last chapter.
+The second is Blackadar (1986).
 In Sects.
 4.6.2 and 4.6.4 of this book, the relation between algebraic equivalence and similarity is worked out.
 This book also takes the reader to many considerations taken up in Chap.
 23.

-Blackadar, B.: K-Theory for Operator Algebras, 2nd ed, MSRI Publications 5, Cambridge University Press, Cambridge (1998)
+Blackadar, B.: K-Theory for Operator Algebras, MSRI Publications, 5th ed., Springer Verlag, New York (1986)